rizzotto/rizzotto/README.md

 # 👋 Hi there

 Greetings!
-I work for HP as a software engineer with a focus on frontend design and development.
-I design aesthetically pleasing interfaces because I have a passion for seamless user experiences.
-When I'm not coding, you can find me playing video games and cooking new foods to try.
-With a degree in software engineering, a wide range of interests, and a portfolio that demonstrates my skill in frontend development, I am able to produce applications that are engaging.
+I'm a software engineer at HP, specializing in frontend development and design systems.
+With a passion for seamless user experiences, I create visually appealing interfaces.
+When I'm not coding, you'll find me competing in games and exploring diverse cuisines through cooking.
+With a degree in software engineering and a diverse range of interests, my github showcases my proficiency in frontend development, highlighting my ability to create engaging applications.

 For more info check my [Portfolio](https://portfolio-rizzotto.vercel.app/)